 9. Resale or Recapture Guidelines.
 Below, the grantee must enter (or attach) a description of the guidelines that will be used for resale or recapture of HTF funds when used to assist first-time homebuyers.
 If the grantee will not use HTF funds to assist first-time homebuyers, enter "N/A".

-Please refer to the HTF Plan on our website:
+Please refer to the HTF Plan in the appendix